BillSchultzOES/oes-sop-public/README.md

 # Building the book

 Open the sop.Rproj file in RStudio.
-There should be a "Build" tab in the same pane as the "Environment" tab.
-Under "Build Book" in this tab, click on `bookdown::gitbook`, which is the format we're currently using.
+Then open the "RUN_DIRECTLY_build_book.R" script.
+This R script ensures that our `renv` environment (curated set of package versions) is loaded, uses `bookdown::gitbook()` to build the SOP itself, and then updates an out-of-date jQuery dependency.
+At some point, we may want to migrate away from `gitbook` due to the latter issue.

 You might occasionally see an error in the build panel indicating that the build failed because it couldn't load a package that you aren't even using anymore (i.e., removed from the `renv` environment for this project).
 Try deleting the contents of the "OES_SOP_cache" directory and building again.
 This can happen sometimes when a chunk is "cached" (i.e., output saved to produce again later without re-running it) while some package is available, but then the book is re-built later when the package has been removed.